flutter/website/src/docs/cookbook/lists/mixed-list.md

   }
 }

-// The base class for the different types of items the List can contain. abstract class ListItem {}
+// The base class for the different types of items the list can contain. abstract class ListItem {}

 // A ListItem that contains data to display a heading.